Metaform/edc-protocols/specifications/model/information.model.md

   a dataspace.
 The identity standard used by a provider is not defined but could be _OAuth2_ or _Decentralized Identifiers using did:web_.
 An identity provider may be a third-party or a participant itself (for example, in the case of decentralized identifiers).
 - A `Credential Issuer` issues _verifiable credentials_ used by participant agents to allow access to assets and verify usage control.
-- A `Clearing House` is used by a participant agent to record or verify an event such as the receipt of a contract agreement signature.

 The diagram below depicts the relationships between `ParticipantAgent` types: